 Meaning and History

 Few know that Xilam was named after its founder, Marc du Pontavice, and Alix’s wife.
-The naming person reversed the word “Alix” to make it “Xila” and added an “M” at the end.
-Notably, film producer Marc is now the main shareholder of the animation studio, and he owns more than 36% of the shares.
+The person who named it reversed the word “Alix” to “Xila” and added an “M” at the end.
+Notably, film producer Marc is now the animation studio’s main shareholder, owning more than 36% of the shares.
 The remaining assets are divided among several large organizations.

 The history of Xilam Animation is closely connected with Gaumont’s activities.
 As far as is known, the world’s oldest film group created the division Gaumont Multimedia in the mid-1990s and appointed Marc du Pontavice as its general manager.
 Inspired by the creative atmosphere, Marc started his own business and founded a separate studio to produce animated films in 1999.

-This is how the Xilam company appeared—in fact, it is the successor to the traditions of Gaumont Multimedia.
+This is how the Xilam company appeared; in fact, it is the successor to Gaumont Multimedia’s traditions.
 The designers played with her name in the logo, depicting a free-standing letter “X” in careless brush strokes.
 Subsequently, they changed the design a little: they made the lines neater and introduced a large red “X” into the gray word that used to be located at the bottom.

 What is Xilam Animation?